codership/benchmarks/README.md

 This module/scripts are going to install and configure you a
 * Galera cluster
 * Deploys the testing script on a separate machine

+Now (20131226) you are going to have a cluster of $yournumber of galera nodes with $yournumber of testing/sysbench nodes pointing to *one* of the galera nodes.

 We are going to support the Debian(Ubuntu) and RedHat OS family.
 Regarding Galera you can choose between Codership, MariaDB, Percona.